Spring Black Bear $4500USD

 All accommodations, food and non-alcoholic beverages from pickup to dropoff

-Use of our client rifles.
+Use of our precision client rifles.
 No need to worry about flying and bringing firearms across the border!

 Licenses (Wildlife Certificate, Bear Hunting License, Wolf/Coyote License)